 5 ways you can improve CRO?

-Rich product pages – If a product page is omitting vital information such as colour, size, pricing, and delivery, there is a risk that visitors might hesitate, resulting in a missed conversion.
+If a product page is omitting vital information such as colour, size, pricing, and delivery, there is a risk that visitors might hesitate, resulting in a missed conversion.
 You should always make sure your product pages are rich with detail and the relevant information.

 The UX of your site is a really important factor here – an easy navigational structure and minimal clicks from homepage to basket gives users a streamlined, uncluttered experience, and reduces the hurdles between browsing and purchasing.

 This is an example of where leveraging existing web traffic can improve CRO.
 You could even consider incorporating a Lead Flow – which is essentially a pop-up that is designed to capture the attention of the reader, add value to their experience and increase the clickthrough rate.
 Don’t over-do it though!
 A subtle nudge rather than an obtrusive approach works best.

-Testing variations of your site including adjusting CTA position, text, colour and or even changing the vocabulary to see what drives the most engagement and conversions – the beauty here is that whatever elements perform the best, you can make these a permanent change.
+Testing variations of your site is how you can improve your CRO.
+Adjusting CTA position, text, colour and or changing the vocabulary will make you see what drives the most engagement and conversions.
+The beauty here is that whatever elements perform the best, you can make these a permanent change.

 With 46% of online shopping orders generated from smartphones in the first quarter of 2019, getting your site optimised is vital.
 Site speed on mobile can be improved by reducing images file sizes, minify CSS, improve server performance and adding Google AMP pages.

-When should you consider CRO?
+When should you consider CRO marketing?

-Fundamentally, if there is any sort of traffic reaching your website, you should consider CRO as part of your digital marketing strategy.
+Fundamentally, if there is any sort of traffic reaching your website, you should consider CRO marketing as part of your digital marketing strategy.

 For more information on how to boost conversion rate optimisation on your site, give us a call on 0121 369 5874 or email us at firstname.lastname@example.org.